-The Atlantic striped bass recreational fishery is managed via bag limits and minimum size limits in order to constrain fishing mortality.
-Approximately 90% of recreational catch is released alive (Figure 4) - either due to angler preference (i.e., catch and release fishing) or regulation (e.g., undersized, or the angler already caught the bag limit).
+The Atlantic striped bass recreational fishery is managed via bag and size limits to restrict harvest (refer to Appendix 1 for a summary of striped bass regulations by state in 2017).
+Approximately 90% of recreational catch is released alive (Figure 4), either due to angler preference (e.g., catch and release fishing) or regulation (e.g., undersized, or the angler already caught the bag limit).
 The assessment assumes, based on previous studies, that 9% of the fish that are released alive die as a result of being caught.